Olin Business School

-The Olin Business School is one of seven academic schools at Washington University in St. Louis.
+The Olin Business School is the business school and one of seven academic schools at Washington University in St. Louis.
+The school offers undergraduate, master's, doctoral, and executive programs.
+It has more than 28,000 alumni as of 2025.

+History

 Founded in 1917, the business school was renamed for entrepreneur John M. Olin in 1988.
-The school offers BSBA, Master of Business Administration (MBA), MS in Supply Chain Management, MS in Finance (Corporate Finance and Investments, Wealth and Asset Management, Quantitative Finance, Global Finance), Masters in Accounting, MS in Business Analytics (Customer Analytics, Accounting Analytics, Supply Chain Analytics, Financial Technology Analytics, Healthcare Analytics, Talent Analytics), MS in Leadership, Executive MBA, Doctor of Business in Finance (DBA) and PhD degrees.
-In 2002, an Executive MBA program was established in Shanghai, in cooperation with Fudan University and in 2017, along with IIT-Bombay (Shailesh J. Mehta School of Management) started an EMBA program in India.

 The Olin Business School includes the 80000 sqft Simon Hall, whose 1986 construction was largely funded by a gift from John E. Simon; Knight and Bauer Halls, whose 2014 construction was largely funded by gifts from Charles F. And Joanne Knight and George and Carol Bauer; and the Charles F. Knight Executive Education and Conference Center, all on the Danforth Campus.

-Olin has more than 20,000 alumni across the world.

 On July 1, 2009, the school took over management of the Brookings Institute's executive management program.